Custom Proposal

 External competition is probably the cause of content decay that is most easily understood by marketers and non-marketers alike.

 SEO is competitive and continues to get more competitive over time.
-With many different websites vying for rankings and traffic on the same topic, it is easy to see how you may lose ground to competitors.
+With many different websites vying for rankings and traffic on the same topics, it is easy to see how you may lose ground to competitors.
+In 2025, competition extends beyond traditional search rankings to include being selected as source material for AI summaries and overviews, adding another layer of competition for visibility.

-Many factors come into play when determining why competitor sites are causing your content performance to decay, but the main ones include their brand/authority, volume of backlinks to the URL, and how well they are aligned with search intent.
+Many factors come into play when determining why competitor sites are causing your content performance to decay, but the main ones include their brand/authority, volume of backlinks to the URL, and how well they align with search intent.
+AI systems also prioritize these same signals when selecting authoritative sources to cite in generated answers.

 Search Intent Shift